-11 am Marylebone Tube ⊖
+11 am Marylebone Tube ↔

-ther all my life" sang the Beatles.
+"There are places I'll remember all my life" sang the Beatles.
 Many of those places are in the "London Town" of this walk.
 So get back with Richard - "the Pied Piper of Beatlemania" - to the film locations for A Hard Day's Night and Help, the registry office where two of the Fabs got married and the apartment immortalised by Ringo, John and Yoko.
-We'll also see the house where Paul lived with his glamourous girlfriend, actress Jane Asher, Those were the days... for it was in that house that John and Paul wrote I want to hold your hand.
+We'll also see the house where Paul lived with his glamourous girlfriend, actress Jane Asher.
+Those were the days... for it was in that house that John and Paul wrote I want to hold your hand.
 And to cap it all: the legendary Abbey Road studios and crosswalk.
 As the Toronto Globe and Mail said of the walk, "A splendid time is guaranteed for all."
 We make a short Tube journey to Abbey Road so a Day Travel card or Oyster Card is recommended.
-Meet "the sixth Beatle" outside the main archway entrance of Marylebone < Railway Station - straight into the world of A Hard Day's Night (it's where the Fabs arrive in London at the start of the film).
-Video of the Beatles Walks on www.walks.com
+Meet "the sixth Beatle" outside the main archway entrance of Marylebone ₹ Railway Station - straight into the world of A Hard Day's Night (it's where the Fabs arrive in London at the start of the film).
+See the video of the Be